nkorsakov-tw/core/features/pos/split-the-order.md

 {% endtabs %}

 {% hint style="info" %}
 The 'By item' method of splitting offers a convenient solution when one member of the customer's group wants to leave separately.
-With this option, the POS user can initiate a 'Split' by items, enabling the departing customer to pay for their individual items only.
+With this option, the POS User can initiate a 'Split' by items, enabling the departing customer to pay for their individual items only.
 Meanwhile, the other members of the group can continue ordering additional dishes and drinks.
 {% endhint %}

 In the 'Payment parts' section, you can view the remaining parts to pay during the splitting process.